-The University of New Hampshire School of Law has long been a pioneer in two distinct, yet connected, fields of law: Intellectual Property and Social Justice.
-From its founding, this school has sought to train lawyers who know the nuts and bolts of practicing law while also being fully aware of the social context in which they operate.
+The University of New Hampshire School of Law has long been a pioneer in two distinct, yet connected, fields of law: Intellectual Property and Public Policy/Social Justice.
+From its founding, this school has sought to train lawyers who know the nuts and bolts of practicing law and are also attuned to the social context in which they practice law.

-As a result, UNH Law has two major centers for teaching and research that provide scholars and students with unparalleled opportunities for engaging in the search for real-world solutions to the complex issues of today.
-With its small, intimate environment, collaboration is frequent, and expected, at UNH Law.
+As a result, UNH Law has established two major centers for teaching and research to provide our scholars and students with unparalleled opportunities for engaging in the search for real-world solutions to complex issues.
+Given the law school's small size and intimate environment, collaboration is both frequent and expected.

-Through the work of the Franklin Pierce Center for Intellectual Property, which serves as a global hub for IP innovation, and the Social Justice Institute, which inspires and equips students for careers in public service, UNH Law is a vibrant school where scholars and students work closely together for the common good.
+Through the work of the Franklin Pierce Center for Intellectual Property, which serves as a global hub for IP innovation, and the Warren B. Rudman Center for Justice, Leadership and Public Policy, which inspires and equips students for careers in public service, UNH Law is a vibrant school where scholars and students work closely together for the common good.